-These items are allowed to be brought to the Washtenaw County Home Toxics program for disposal.
-Please review the important information in brackets, as well as the tips for safe handling and transportation.
+The following items are accepted at the Washtenaw County Home Toxics Center for disposal.
+Please review this list carefully as well as all packaging instructions for safe handling and transportation of hazardous materials.

 - Acids and Bases